bharatbs13/hello-world/docs/v0.2.2/uat_v0.2.2.md

 ---

+ENTITLEMENT-004 — Duplicate Entitlement Normalized

+Class: ENTITLEMENT

+Condition
+License contains duplicate entitlement entries for the same capability.

+Description
+Validate that duplicate entitlements are normalized into a set and validation continues.

+Acceptance Criteria

+· Duplicate entitlements are normalized
+· Validation continues without error
+· One entitlement is applied
+· No conflict is generated

+---

 UAT Area 3 — Capability Authorization

 Positive Functional Cases

-UAT-V022-FUNC-CAPABILITY_AUTHORIZATION-001 — Future Capability Requires No Framework Modification
+CAPABILITY_AUTHORIZATION-001 — Future Capability Requires No Framework Modification

 Class: CAPABILITY_AUTHORIZATION